smaurice101/readthedocs/docs/source/docker.rst

        You will be asked for a

        username and password: enter **tml** for both.
+   * - VIPERVIZPORT
+     - Choose a Viperviz port for visualization.

+       For example, 9005
    * - -v /var/run/docker.sock:/var/run/docker.sock:z
      - This maps the docker volume to the container -